tumagonx/nwjs_docs_old/Screen.md

 ### displayBoundsChanged

-emitted when the screen resolution, arrangement is changed
+emitted when the screen resolution, arrangement is changed, the callback is called with 1 argument `screen'

 ### displayAdded

-emitted when a new screen added
+emitted when a new screen added, the callback is called with 1 argument `screen'

 ### displayRemoved

-emitted when existing screen removed
+emitted when existing screen removed, the callback is called with 1 argument `screen'

 ## Synopsis
 ```javascript